analytiq-hub/sigagent.github.io/_posts/2024-04-02-core-human-motivations-kunal-shah.md

 Kunal Shah: In india we have a deep rooted caste system, where we had four casts.
 And one of the castes of the four casts is the business cast.
 For multiple generations, everybody in that caste has only done business.

-It's called the Weisha or the Baniya caste, and for this group of people, jobs are an unusual thing.
+It's called the Vaishyas or the Baniya caste, and for this group of people, jobs are an unusual thing.

 They are - for lack of better examples - like the Jewish family.
 It's quite common for them to be doing business.
 They started dabbling into jobs in a more recent history - that's a similar thing that we had in India.